meangrape/fdb-wiki/Technical-Overview-of-the-Database.md

 ### Data Distributor

 Data distributor manages the lifetime of storage servers, decides which storage server is responsible for which data range, and ensures data is evenly distributed across all storage servers (SS).
+Data distributor as a singleton in the cluster is recruited and monitored by Cluster Controller.
 See [internal documentation](https://github.com/apple/foundationdb/blob/master/design/data-distributor-internals.md).

 ### Ratekeeper

 Ratekeeper monitors system load and slows down client transaction rate when the cluster is close to saturation by lowering the rate at which the proxy provides read versions.
+Ratekeeper as a singleton in the cluster is recruited and monitored by Cluster Controller.

 ### Clients